Glossary

 WAYFless URL

-An access URL that includes the entityID of a user's IdP so that the user does not have to pass through discovery to identify their home organisation to a service provider.
+An access URL that includes the entityID of a user's IdP so that the user does not have to pass through discovery to identify their home organization to a service provider.